mauget/kotlin-calculator/README.md

 # kotlin-calculator
-A desktop calculator rendered in Kotline and TornadoFx
+A desktop calculator rendered in Kotlin and TornadoFx